Get,

 4. Avoid Wearing Tight-Fitting Clothing Post Sex

-Because there is usually an excess of bodily fluids and friction spreads bacteria, it is a good idea to allow for free drainage and air, because of which tight-fitting nightwear or lingerie should be avoided.
+Because excess bodily fluids and friction can spread bacteria, it’s best to allow for proper airflow and drainage.
+That’s why tight-fitting nightwear should be avoided.

 Being present with your partner at the moment increases your intimate connection and is a great way to bond with one another.
-Scrolling through social media or watching TV limits your chances of enjoying post-coital bliss so that’s not a very wise option.
 Regular STI testing is also an important part of sexual health, but you shouldn’t wait until after you’ve had sex to communicate openly and honestly with your partner about any concerns you may have.

 Frequently Asked Questions (FAQs)